create3000/x_ite/docs/_posts/components/Texturing3D/TextureTransform3D.md

 TextureTransform3D applies a 3D transformation to texture coordinates.

-The TextureTransform3D node belongs to the **Texturing3D** component and its default container field is *textureTransform.* It is available since X3D version 3.1 or later.
+The TextureTransform3D node belongs to the **Texturing3D** component and its default container field is *textureTransform.* It is available from X3D version 3.1 or later.

 ## Hierarchy